hjst/clue/README.md

-Clue is intended to scratch my own particular itch for a pattern-matching tool when stuck on crosswords.
-There are, of course, lots of these things already -- so why write another one?
-Clue's main differentiators are:
+Clue is a pattern-matching tool for when you're stuck on a crossword.
+Give it ```p_rs__c_o_s``` and it will find "perspicuous" for you.
+There are lots of these things already; why write another one?

 * Mobile-friendly (I usually only have a phone or iPad to hand)
 * British spelling variants (there are already enough US-centric tools)
+* Mostly for fun

+It's written in two parts: the server (little more than a node app wrapping a database query on the dictionary file) and an HTML/JS page that acts as the client.

+The ```master``` branch of this repo contains the server, and the ```gh-pages``` branch contains the HTML as an example interface.

 Requirements
 ------------